wandnz/streamevmon/CONTRIBUTING.md

   * String values are surrounded by quotes, which you must deal with manually via `.map(_.drop(1).dropRight(1))` (for optional fields).
   * Integer values have a suffix of `i`, which should be removed before parsing.
-  * Add a reference to this function in the `MeasurementFactory` object, in `createMeasurement` so that your measurement type is supported by this generic factory.
+  * Add a reference to this function in the `InfluxMeasurementFactory` object, in `createMeasurement` so that your measurement type is supported by this generic factory.
   * Don't forget to add some line protocol examples in `SeedData` and tests for